devatreides/metavel/README.md

 php artisan vendor:publish --tag=metavel-config
 ```

 This will create a `metavel.php` file in your config folder.
 There, you'll see the environment variables to set the Metabase's base url and secret key.
-You will also find a *expiration_time* an value that you can modify as you wish.

 ```env
 METAVEL_BASE_URL #Metabase base url
 METAVEL_SECRET_KEY #Metabase secret key
 ```

+You will also find in the config file a *expiration_time* option.
+Since the communication between Laravel and Metabase works with JWT, using this option you can set an exp date for you generated token.
+The value is in seconds using NumericDate format.

 ### Call the component